Updated: Nov 10, 2009

 also the space between images that are separated by those whitespace characters.

-The number of px
+The number of px declared in the word-spacing

 declaration is added to the normal width of the space character.